jRydell/RecipeFinder/README.md

 # RecipeFinder

-RecipeFinder is developed by Johan Rydell as a final project for the Frontend Developer program at Yrkeshögskolan Borås.
-This full-stack application demonstrates modern web development technologies, CI/CD practices, and deployment strategies.

-> **Note:** This project is currently under active development.

-RecipeFinder lets users find, save and rate recipes.
-The app lets you search and browse recipes from The MealDB API, save favorites to a MySQL database, and share your opinions through ratings and comments.
+RecipeFinder lets users find, save and review recipes.
+The app lets you search and browse recipes from The MealDB API, save favorites to a MySQL database, and share your opinions through reviews.
 Built with React and Node.js.

 ## Project Features

 - User authentication with JWT
 - Recipe search and discovery powered by The MealDB API
 - Personal recipe collection management
-- Recipe rating system
+- Reviews with rating and comments.
-- Comments functionality
 - Responsive design for mobile and desktop
 - Dark/light theme support

 ## Frontend Technologies

-- React 19 with TypeScript 5.7
+- React 19 with TypeScript
 - React Router 7 for navigation
 - Shadcn UI for themeable, accessible component library
 - Tailwind CSS 4 for styling